 We recall from \autoref{prop:split} and \autoref{prop:holsplit} that each nice, self-dual \svoa{} $V$ of central charge $24$ sits inside an infinite family of nice, self-dual vertex operator (super)algebras

 of central charges

-respectively, where the stump of $V$ is denoted by $\bar{V}$, which can be a \voa{} rather than a \svoa{}.
+respectively, where $l=\dim(V_{1/2})$ and the stump of $V$ is denoted by $\bar{V}$, which can be a \voa{} rather than a \svoa{}.

 This way we immediately obtain a classification of the nice, self-dual \svoa{}s of central charge at most $24$.
 In \autoref{table:numbers} we list their numbers.
 We also list the number of stumps, i.e.\ those \svoa{}s that do not split off any free fermions (and hence do not arise from a theory in smaller central charge).
-Moreover, we also list the number of (purely even) \voa{}s, which also appear as stumps.
-The numbers in brackets assume the moonshine uniqueness conjecture, but are rigorous as lower bounds.
+Moreover, we also list the number of (purely even) \voa{}s.
+The numbers in brackets assume the (shorter) moonshine uniqueness conjecture but are rigorous as lower bounds.

 For comparison, we also list the number of cases that can be realised as lattice vertex operator (super)algebras, which equals the number of positive-definite, odd or even, unimodular lattices of dimension $d$ equal to $c$.
 These numbers are taken from \cite{Kin03}.